Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Berry-Esseen Bounds

 \end{theorem}

-A few important points are worth noting.
-First, when $s$ is fixed, the bound has a rate on the order of $n^{-1/2}$ as should be expected since this is the standard rate associated with classic (finite-order), complete U-statistics.
-Furthermore, note that when ${\zeta_s}/{s\zeta_1}$ and ${\E|g|^{3}}/{\zeta_1^{3/2}}$ are bounded, then as noted for the previously discussed central limit theorems, $s=o(n)$ is sufficient to make the bound converge to zero.
-Finally, we note that with the assistance of the H-decomposition, we obtain a sharper bound than that established in \cite{Chen2010} Theorem 10.3 where $\frac{s}{n}(\frac{\zeta_s}{s\zeta_1}-1)$ is replaced by $\frac{(s-1)^2\zeta_s}{s(n-s+1)\zeta_1}$.
+A number of important points are worth noting here.
+First, when $s$ is fixed, the bound has a rate on the order of $1/\sqrt{n}$ as should be expected since this is the standard rate associated with classic (finite-order), complete U-statistics.
+Additionally, when the randomness $\omega$ is held fixed so that the estimator reduces to an infinite-order U-statistic, this bound is sharper than that provided in \cite{Chen2010}, which, to our knowledge, is the sharpest to date in the existing literature.
+Specifically, the bound appearing in \cite{Chen2010} replaces the term

-The extension of this result to \emph{generalized} complete U-statistics is straightforward by applying \cref{chenCol} and the H-decomposition for generalized U-statistics.